bitethebullett/bitethebullett/README.md

 sometimes a dry texter dont take it personally i just cant always hold conversations

-turning 18 in like 19 days i will be on 18+ sometimes to hangout with my friends but i wont speak to people i dont know yet to respect their boundaries
+turning 18 in like 19 days i will be on 18+ sometimes to hangout with my friends but i wont speak to people i dont know yet

 first rentry is just mine second one is matching with bro (and he made it)